smundhada/README_GENERATOR/README.md

 ## Description
 ---
-The user will be asked few question about there project and a readme file will be generated
+This project is made so that user will be asked few question about their development and a readme file will be generated based on the answers inputted.

 ## Installation
 ---
-npm install node
+npm install node when you download the file, this way all the required packages will be loaded into your project to be used.

 ## Usage
 ---
-just type in node index.js and answer quick question and a readme file will be generated.
+In order to run the project just type in node index.js and answer quick question and a readme file will be generated.

 ## Contributors
 ---